These are the best places to travel this summer

 Pay your respects at the graves of Calamity Jane and Wild Bill Hickcock in Deadwood

-Even if you weren’t a fan of the eponymous HBO series, the town of Deadwood is a delightful blend of kitsch and authenticity with casinos, souvenir shops, old-time saloons, and museums housed inside historic buildings.
+Even if you weren’t a fan of the eponymous HBO series, the town of Deadwood is a delightful blend of kitsch and authenticity with casinos, souvenir shops, old-time saloons and museums housed inside historic buildings.
 After a few hours of moseying the sidewalks, head up the hill to Mt Moriah Cemetery, the final resting place of legendary figures like Calamity Jane, Wild Bill Hickcock and Seth Bullock.
-Wear comfortable shoes – it’s steep terrain and Sheriff Bullock’s headstone is at the top.
+Wear comfortable shoes – it’s steep terrain, and Sheriff Bullock’s headstone is at the top.

 Walk along a winter wonderland in Sioux Falls

 Watching 100ft of water rushing down the falls inside the lush, 128-acre Falls Park is stunning any time of year.
-This is never more true than in winter when more than 355,000 lights, 270 trees, 275 light poles, and 25 miles of light strings twinkle and glow.
+This is never more true than in winter when more than 355,000 lights, 270 trees, 275 light poles and 25 miles of light strings twinkle and glow.
 Don’t miss it if you’re anywhere near Sioux Falls during the holiday season.

 Drive the Native American National and State Scenic Byway

-If you came all the way to South Dakota, chances are you’ll want to eat.
 Keep your eyes peeled for chislic on local menus.
 This traditional South Dakota dish consists of tender cubes of skewered lamb or beef, deep-fried or grilled, topped with garlic salt.
 Chislic is usually served as an appetizer with saltine crackers and dipping sauce on the side.

 My favorite thing to do in South Dakota

 Every year on the last Friday of September, the ground tremors and clouds of dust fly into the air as 1400 bison thunder downhill at Custer State Park.
 This is annual the Buffalo Roundup, when mounted cowpokes funnel the bison into corrals for herd management.
 The public lines up before the gates open to find spots on the hillside to take in the spectacle.
-It’s an unforgettable experience, encapsulating the wild spirt of the American West.
+It’s an unforgettable experience, encapsulating the wild spirit of the American West.

 How much money do I need for a trip to South Dakota?

 South Dakota skews affordable since most top attractions are on public land.
-If you don’t have one already, an America the Beautiful Parks Pass is worth the modest investment since it will grant you entrance to South Dakota’s national park sites and public lands throughout the country.
+If you don’t have one already, an America the Beautiful Pass is worth the modest investment since it will grant you entrance to South Dakota’s national park sites and public lands throughout the country.

-Basic room for two $100–250 per night
+• Basic room for two: $100 to $250 per night

-A stiff drink in an old-time saloon: $8 and up
+• A stiff drink in an old-time saloon: $8 and up

-Dinner for two: $75
+• Dinner for two: $75

-Order of chislic: $15
+• Order of chislic: $15